eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/right_pane_config.rst

 The *Right-Side Pane Configuration* panel is a sidebar that slides in from the right edge of the workspace.
 For chart, spy, IDL, and image panes it provides inline configuration: you can create new panes, edit the settings of existing ones, and switch a pane from one type to another, all without opening a separate dialog.
-When a Domain Graph tab is active, the same sidebar shows a dedicated visibility control panel for managing which entities are displayed in the graph (see :ref:`domain-graph`).
+When a Domain Graph tab is active, clicking the |gear| button opens the same sidebar with a dedicated visibility control panel for managing which entities are displayed in the graph (see :ref:`domain-graph`).

 .. _right_pane_config_opening: